Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 8. Key Person Insurance: When Losing One Human Stops Everything

-For many startups, the “office building” is replaceable but the real asset is a single brain or relationship network that cannot be copied.
+For many startups, the office building is replaceable.
+The real asset is a single brain or relationship network that cannot be copied or quickly hired around.

 Key person insurance is a life or disability policy that your business owns on a critical founder or team member, with the company as beneficiary.